This program is for PA residents only. For non-PA residents click HERE.

-- The Standard Diploma is awarded to anyone who completes the minimum requirements of the PA home education law in accordance with the MDHSA program as outlined in the Diploma Guide.
+- The Standard Diploma (see requirements below) is awarded to anyone who completes the minimum requirements of the PA home education law in accordance with the MDHSA program as outlined in the Diploma Guide.

 - Honorary Diploma – The Diploma with Academic Honors is awarded to those students who have completed an academically enriched program.
 The enriched program would include college preparatory English, History, Science, and Math classes.
 Foreign language study must be included.

-- Honorary Diploma – The Diploma with Distinction is awarded to those students who have shown excellence or eminence of character or performance in any specific subject or area.
+- Honorary Diploma – The Diploma with Distinction – (Leadership / Service OR Academic Achievement) is awarded to those students who have shown excellence or eminence of leadership, service, or character OR performance in any specific subject or area.

 - Honorary Diploma – The Diploma for Performance in Fine Arts with three subsidiary categories is awarded for Music, Drama, Dance, and Fine Arts (painting, drawing, ceramics, fiber arts, etc.)